SMALL PHONE

 When should I file a claim after an accident?

-If you’re involved in an auto accident—whether a single-car accident or with another driver—it’s generally best to file a claim.
-This is especially true if the accident resulted in:
+If you’re involved in an auto accident, whether a single-car accident or with another driver, it’s generally best to file a claim.
+In fact, oftentimes your insurance provider requires you to file a claim—especially if the accident resulted in:

 • Vehicle damage